-Between August 2002 and November 2009 I was lucky enough to work in New York with my office in the heart of Midtown Manhattan on 7th Avenue very close to Times Square.
+Between August 2002 and November 2009 I was lucky enough to work in New York with my office in the heart of Midtown Manhattan on 7th Avenue, very close to Times Square.
 This exciting new city had many things to discover and every day I would find a new deli or international shop to eat lunch.
-At times it was tempting to be lazy and just pop to one of the many nearby chain take-away or restaurants but I always preferred to search further afield and try some different foods.
+At times it was tempting to be lazy and just pop to one of the many nearby chain take-aways or restaurants but I always preferred to search further afield and try some different foods.

 West 46th Street had some amazing food, from delicious rice, beans, and plantains at Margon (although their Friday Salted Codfish stew really didn't go down well back in the office) to authentic Indian food at Minar.